stanford-rc/www.sherlock.stanford.edu/src/docs/user-guide/transition.md

   3.2GB/core.
 Usage statistics showed that more RAM per core has been needed for a wide range of applications.
-So for Sherlock 2.0, the minimum memory amount per node has be set to 128GB, or 6.4GB/core, a much more appropriate ratio for the typical user’s needs.
+So for Sherlock 2.0, the minimum memory amount per node has be set to 128GB, or 6.4GB/core, a much more appropriate ratio for the typical user needs.

 **Local storage**